 Acupuncture for Allergies

 Acupuncture is different than taking a pill.
 Acupuncture helps to reduce pain and inflammation.
-But rather than adding a medication that will temporarily block a receptor, histamine in the case of allergies, acupuncture works to regulate the body’s functioning.
+But rather than adding a medication that will temporarily block a receptor, histamine in the case of allergies, acupuncture works to regulate the body’s functioning through reducing inflammation and balancing the immune system.
 The goals is for long term improvement from the acupuncture treatment.

 The idea is that acupuncture helps to reset the body and remind it how to be healthy.
 As balance is achieved, your body is able to maintain the healthy state without medications.
 So instead of simply suppressing the body’s reaction, it works to correct the root cause of the problem.